With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 - Amazon Warehouse – Buy millions of quality pre-owned products at discounted prices!

-It costs at least $50 per person per month to drink water from a bottle and more for large families.
-You can save a lot of money by investing in a good water filtering system at home and a reusable water bottle.
+It costs at least $50 per person per month to drink water from a bottle and even more for large families.
+You can save a lot of money by investing in a good water filtering system at home and reusable water bottles.

-This cheap living tip will not only help you save money but the environment, too!
+This cheap living tip will help you save money and the environment, too!

-This is a program that allows you to purchase everyday products from Amazon, like coffee, cleaning products, kitchen towels, etc., at a pre-determined recurring time such as weekly, monthly, or every three months.
+This is a program that allows you to purchase everyday products from Amazon, like coffee, cleaning products, kitchen towels, and some over the counter medicines, at a pre-determined recurring intervalsuch as weekly, monthly, or every three months.

-Amazon lets you save up to 15% from these purchases and even gives you the convenience of having the products delivered to your home.
+Amazon lets you save up to 15% on these purchases and even makes it convenient delivering the products to your home.
 And since you won’t be making multiple purchases at the store anymore, you also save money on gas!

 Load up your cart with Subscribe and Save here.

-Trim is an Al-driven financial assistant that can negotiate your phone, cable, and insurance bills down for you.
-It works with Comcast, Time Warner, Charter, and any other provider and has saved over $1 million dollars in the last month.
+Rocket Money is an Al-driven financial assistant that can negotiate lower rates on your phone, cable, and insurance bills for you.
+It works with Comcast, Time Warner, Charter, and any other provider and has saved over $1 million dollars for consumers in the last month.

 You can try it for FREE and put money back into your pocket without cutting cable.